Woman shot and killed by Boulder police Sunday identified

 Gosage said the woman was seen removing what appeared to be a firearm from her purse and that police used forms of less lethal force against her, to no avail.
 He said that after several de-escalation attempts, police shot her at 4:26 p.m.
 Police immediately started administering medical care to the woman before a Boulder Fire-Rescue crew arrived, Gosage said, but after approximately 40 minutes of emergency aid, she died.

-Gosage said Monday afternoon that the woman was confirmed to be the subject of a trespassing call at the recreation center that police responded to earlier on Sunday, in which she was reportedly refusing to leave a bathroom.
-Gosage said the she did not present a firearm during the trespass call.
+Gosage said Monday afternoon that the woman now identified as Alatorre was confirmed to be the subject of a trespassing call at the recreation center that police responded to earlier on Sunday, in which she was reportedly refusing to leave a bathroom.
+Gosage said she did not present a firearm during the trespass call.